plone/training/docs/mastering-plone/volto_overrides.md

 We want to show the date a News Item is published.
 This way visitors can see at a glance if they are looking at current news.
 This information is not shown by default.
 So you need to customize the way a News Item is rendered.

+A News Item has date attributes.
+The attributes of a content type instance are defined by the schema of a content type and possible behaviors.
+We will have a look at schemas in {doc}`dexterity` and {doc}`dexterity_2_talk`.
+Behaviors are being described in {doc}`behaviors_1`.
+These date attributes are available when the content is fetched by the frontend.
+But let's first have a look how these attributes are used in a Volto component.

 The Volto view component to render a News Item is in {file}`/omelette/src/components/theme/View/NewsItemView.jsx`.